 Dr. Richardson’s Interceptive Orthodontic treatment includes cross bite correction, to guide your child’s teeth and jaw into the ideal placement.

-If you’re worried about your child’s developing smile, call our Silverton or Keizer office to schedule your same-day consultation!
+If you’re worried about your child’s developing smile, call our Silverton, Keizer, or Corvallis office to schedule your same-day consultation!

 If a lip tie or tongue tie is creating problems, Dr’s Richardson’s state-of-the-art laser treatment can treat it quickly and easily